Francesca Allegri, Assistant Director for AHEC Services, Health Sciences Library, University of North Carolina at Chapel Hill

 Allison received her MLS from North Carolina Central University and has worked at the SEAHEC Medical Library since 2005.

-Rebecca McCall, MSLS, Clinical Librarian, Health Sciences Library, University of North Carolina at Chapel Hill
+Rebecca Carlson, MSLS, Clinical Librarian, Health Sciences Library, University of North Carolina at Chapel Hill

 Rebecca received her MSLS from UNC-Chapel Hill.
 She was the Nursing and Health Sciences Library Director at Southwest Baptist University before joining the Health Sciences Library at UNC-Chapel Hill.
 As a Clinical Librarian, Rebecca provides instruction, research assistance, systematic searches, and clinical support for students and faculty in the School of Medicine and residents, fellows, faculty, and clinicians in the UNC Healthcare System.
 She is also a liaison to the UNC-Chapel Hill Office of Interprofessional Education and Practice.